Region 19 Convention and Competition

 - For anyone not staying at the hotel overnight and planning to stay for more than eight (8) hours, there will be discounted parking tickets available for $10.00.

 - To obtain a discounted parking ticket, keep the normal parking ticket provided when pulling into the garage.
-BEFORE leaving the event, stop by the registration desk to pick-up a discounted parking ticket.
+BEFORE leaving the event, stop by the hotel's registration desk to pick-up a discounted parking ticket.

 - When leaving the garage, you will insert the normal parking ticket, followed by the discounted parking ticket and then you will be charged $10.00.